arvarghese/blog/_posts/2016-11-16-ng2-and-heroku.markdown

 And thats it!
 The new app can now be viewed at **https://your-app-name.herokuapp.com/**
 Mine is at [https://gw-car-dashboard.herokuapp.com/](https://gw-car-dashboard.herokuapp.com/)
 Now all that's left is to focus on building out your new app!

+#### EXTRA - If you want to remove all commits on your master branch:
+Checkout: `git checkout --orphan master2`
+Add all the files: `git add -A`
+Commit the changes: `git commit -am "commit message"`
+Delete the branch: `git branch -D master`
+Rename the current branch to master: `git branch -m master`
+Finally, force update your repository: `git push -f origin master`

 # Reference:
 + >[Angular 2 CLI](https://github.com/angular/angular-cli)
 + >[Heroku Cheatsheet](http://ruten.ca/2012/02/15/heroku-cheatsheet-useful-heroku-commands-reference/)
 + >[Angular 2/Heroku](https://www.angularonrails.com/deploy-angular-cli-webpack-project-heroku/)